-Originally a Master of Science, the Master in Management is designed as a programme offering in-depth theoretical classes.
+Originally a Master of Science (M.Sc.) degree, the Master’s in Management is designed as a programme offering in-depth theoretical classes and a great learning environment.
 In addition, you can also choose from a wide range of interesting electives such as the psychology of money, e-commerce, business ethics, etc. Within some MIM degrees, you will even learn a second language, which may be an exit requirement of the programme.

 5. Develop a complete set of managerial skills

 The field of Management requires a diverse amount of knowledge of many related subjects.
 Masters in Management try to answer this need by including classes on a diverse set of topics.

 Future managers are prepared to understand the complex interrelation between relevant business topics and to be able to contribute to relevant discussions.